-Through onsite and offsite parking, it is anticipated that there would be adequate parking available to serve the existing businesses, residences, and the proposed storefront.
+It is anticipated that there would be adequate parking onsite available to serve the existing business and the proposed storefront.
 However, if parking shortages or other parking-related problems occur, the business owner or operator will be required to monitor the parking lot and institute appropriate operational measures necessary to minimize or eliminate the problem in a manner deemed appropriate by the Director of Economic and Development Services (see "Operational Conditions" of Approval No. 6 in the attached Resolution).
-Examples of parking demand management techniques include, but are not limited to, offsite parking for employees, reducing operating hours of the business, hiring an employee to monitor parking lot use and assist with parking lot circulation, incentivizing online orders for rapid pick-up, and incentivizing employee carpooling/cycling/walking.
+Examples of parking demand management techniques include, but are not limited to, offsite parking for employees, reducing operating hours of the business, hiring an employee to monitor parking lot use and assist with parking lot circulation, incentivizing online orders for pick-up, and incentivizing employee carpooling/cycling/walking.